MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Direct awareness of Being itself—non-dual, immanent, ever-moving.

-“All that is moves as me.”
-“Flow within flow.”
+"All that is moves as me."
+"Flow within flow."

 Usually emerges after Dark Night / surrender; the wheel breaks; Teleios integration begins.